redrockbiometrics/PalmIDAzureCustomPolicy/README.md

 ### 4. Create the PalmID key

 Add your PalmID client_secret as a policy key.
+This task is similar to the task “Create the encryption key” in the section “Add signing and encryption keys” from the tutorial.

 1. Select Policy Keys and then select Add.
 2. For Options, choose Manual.